There are three ways to apply to Yale for freshman admission. Select the option that is right for you.

 Mailing and Fax Instructions

 Applicants should submit all of documents online.
-If you must mail or fax a document, please write “Early Action” or “Regular Decision” on the envelope or cover sheet to speed the filing process.
+If you must mail or fax a document, please use the information below.

 For materials sent via the U.S. Postal Service, use this address: